 A thesis must be fully and carefully annotated and include a substantial bibliography.
 Each essay must have an introduction, analysis, and conclusion.

 A thesis must consist of a study of some aspect of art history, material, or visual culture based on library and (where relevant) field research, and must have a substantial computational media practice component.
 It is not simply a description, but rather an analysis and interpretation that seeks to focus the digital contribution towards a research question that can have a public-facing component.
 The computational media project should help make an argument or explore a concept more effectively than a stand alone written essay.
+While some projects will tilt more towards academic and scholarly questions and representation, others will focus more on the technology and its affordances for an example project prototype.
+Thesis projects might arise out of your own previous scholarly work, current or new research, and/or as an offshoot of an existing Wired or CMAC Lab project.
+Collaborative elements are possible, but your thesis will be judged on your own, clearly defined written and digital contributions.
+Regardless of the emphasis, students are expected to do a "literature review" of the conversation they are entering in terms of prior and current approaches to their selected topic.
 Students may choose to use any combination of the digital tools listed at the end of this document, or additional tools with the approval of the Thesis Committee members.

 The thesis is an independent scholarly contribution that demonstrates the utility of computational media technologies for a historical, cultural, artistic, or social question.
 The student must demonstrate an ability to gather, analyze, and interpret research data using the specialized literature in the particular field of study and theoretical perspectives that are current in the research area.